Bootie Barker: Joe Gibbs Racing: 2018

+23XI Racing: 2021-present

 In September 2021, 23XI Racing announced that Barker would take over as crew chief for the No. 23 Toyota driven by Bubba Wallace after Mike Wheeler was promoted to Director of Competition.
 Barker's first race as crew chief for Bubba Wallace took place at the Bass Pro Shops NRA Night Race at Bristol Motor Speedway.

 On Monday, October 4, 2021, Barker earned his first win as a Cup crew chief (and 23XI Racing's first win) when Bubba Wallace won the rain-shortened YellaWood 500 at Talladega Superspeedway.

 On March 29, 2022, Barker was suspended for four races due to a tire and wheel loss during the 2022 Texas Grand Prix at COTA.
 Dave Rogers was announced as Wallace's crew chief for Richmond, Martinsville, Bristol, and Talladega.
 When Wallace's 23XI teammate Kurt Busch got a concussion in a crash in qualifying for the 2022 Cup Series race at Pocono, Ty Gibbs filled in for him in the No. 45 car starting that weekend.
 When the playoffs started, Kurt was not ready to return but the No. 45 car was qualified for the owner's playoffs due to its win at Kansas in May.
 23XI decided to move Wallace from the No. 23 to the No. 45 to compete for the owner's championship, with Gibbs moving to Wallace's No. 23 car, which did not qualify for the owner's playoffs.
-Barker and 23XI's other crew chief, Bily Scott, switched cars along with their drivers, and Barker continued to crew chief Wallace on the No. 45 car when the playoffs started.
+Barker and 23XI's other crew chief, Billy Scott, switched cars along with their drivers, and Barker continued to crew chief Wallace on the No. 45 car when the playoffs started.

+Following the 2024 Martinsville playoff race, the No. 23 was docked 50 owner and driver points and Wallace and the team were each fined US$100,000 for race manipulation, when Wallace faked a tire failure and slowed down to allow fellow Toyota driver Christopher Bell to pass him in an attempt to make the Championship 4.
+In addition, the Martinsville race was Barker's final race as Wallace's crew chief as he was suspended for the Phoenix finale.

+On February 23, 2025, when it was announced that Corey Heim had signed a multi-year deal with 23XI to be the teams development driver, it was announced that Barker would crew chief their No. 67 car with Heim.